 System-level design considerations, such as bus contention, may require supply sequencing to be implemented.
-The core supply should be powered up prior to (and powered down after), the I/O buffers.
+In this case, for C6712, the core supply should be powered up at the same time as, or prior to (and powered down after) the I/O buffers.
+For C6712C/12D, the core supply should be powered up prior to (and powered down after), the I/O buffers.
 This is to ensure that the I/O buffers receive valid inputs from the core before the output buffers are powered up, thus, preventing bus contention with other chips on the board.